- Winner, Best Game 2009

 Do you dare brave dangerous dungeons?
 Are you ready for the monsters within?

 Card Hunter splices CCG with RPG for SP and MP loving NERDs.
-I'm working on this with the fine folks at Blue Manchu, and it's currently in closed beta.
+I'm working on this with the fine folks at Blue Manchu, and it's now available on Steam and in browser.

 High above the Earth, then a smidgeon higher, a cast of colourful cloud-hoppers hop from cloud to cloud.
 Skipping ‘twixt rainbows, kites, and companions, they collect the many MacGuffins to unleash a magical joy.
 No thing could be finer, were it not for a competitive urge that hides in their little clopper hearts, or the perilous drop to the Earth, far, far below.